GiovanniCassani/cross_situational_learning/README.txt

 If you use this software for your own experiments, please cite this reference:

 Cassani G., Grimm R., Gillis S., and Daelemans W. (2016) "Constraining the search space in cross-situational word learning: Different models make different predictions."
-To appear in the Proceedings of the 38th Annual Meeting of the Cognitive Science Society, Philadelphia, PA.
+In Papafragou, A., Grodner, D., Mirman, D., & Trueswell, J.C.
+(Eds.), Proceedings of the 38th Annual Meeting of the Cognitive Science Society, Philadelphia, PA.